Category: 2. Core Features

 Upload Functionality: Import employee data via CSV (Premium accounts only).

 • 2.1.
-Search Salaries
+Market Salary Search

-The Search Salaries feature is the starting point for exploring real-time, market-aligned compensation insights on TalentUp.
+The Market Salary Search feature is the starting point for exploring real-time, market-aligned compensation insights on TalentUp.
 Designed for HR professionals, recruiters, and compensation analysts, this tool enables you to quickly access and compare salary data for any role in any location—across industries and company types.
 Whether you’re preparing an offer, running an internal salary audit, or benchmarking compensation strategy, this feature provides you with access to TalentUp’s extensive market intelligence—based on millions of validated data points.

 • Search by job title or job description